Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 This is the Rush Limbaugh Radio Program.

-Don't you love uh don't you love the internet?
+Don't you love the internet?

-Don't you love being able to go on and uh do a search and find out something very quickly?
+Don't you love being able to go on and do a search and find out something very quickly?

-Uh why it says such and such and such and such, and so Colin Powell says he's sitting at his desk at the State Department and he gets on his computer and he bangs out UN resolution 227, poof, there it is, and he starts pretending like he's doing from memory.
+And so Colin Powell says he's sitting at his desk at the State Department and he gets on his computer and he bangs out UN Resolution 227.

 He says, I don't know, Igor.

-And Igor went, oh, okay, okay, and went away.
+And Igor went, oh, okay, okay.

-122 billion last year.
+$122 billion last year.

-So they oh yeah, they make a lot of money.
+So they make a lot of money.

-They're m we got these people calling up, making up all these wild numbers.
+We got these people calling up, making up all these wild numbers.

-The guy who's trying to tell me how much of a return on investment you get from the SP.
+The guy who's trying to tell me how much of a return on investment you get from the SP, I breathe this stuff for breakfast.

-Rich in um East Chester, New York.
+Rich in Eastchester, New York.

-Hello, Rich, you're on the Rush Limbaugh program.
+You're on the Rush Limbaugh program.

 Hey, thank you for taking my call.

-Uh question that's been driving me crazy for a while is I've heard for many, many years, going back to the earlier uh oil emergencies that we have a real um a lot amount of the shale oil and it would just be cost prohibitive to produce it, but once the prices went over two or two fifty a gallon, uh it would be worth to produce it.
+A question that's been driving me crazy for a while is: I've heard for many, many years, going back to the earlier oil emergencies, that we have a real amount of the shale oil, and it would just be cost-prohibitive to produce it.

 Yes, that's correct.